What the 3 most triggered moments of Bill Burr’s Netflix special reveal about Bill Burr

 “Every joke!” he vents, five seconds into the special, before slipping into a mocking voice of a hypothetical audience member. “‘What did you mean by that?
 I didn’t go to the gym today, does that mean I’m fat?
 I feel triggered!'”

 There’s that word “triggered” again, the absolute worst thing a person can be in a comedian’s eyes, even though very few people, at least in my endless scrolling of the internet, seem to identify that way in earnest anymore.
-These comics—and the reactionary pundits suddenly cheering them on—are so obsessed with belittling outrage that they can’t even take a second to bask in the victory of having banished that word from one side of the discourse.
+These comics—and the reactionary pundits suddenly cheering them on—are so obsessed with belittling the outraged that they can’t even take a second to bask in the victory of having banished ‘triggered’ from one side of the discourse.
 Instead, they churn out more material about how the people triggered by the wrong things are bad and the brave heroes triggered by those people are actually amazing.
 The irony of it all is lost on them.

 Bill Burr’s new comedy special is a gutbuster, conservative comedy connoisseurs confirm pic.twitter.com/oSRjL9hw5C